Bira/octopus-carnival/_drafts/wir-mm3-4e-intellect-devourer.md

 feasts on its thoughts, and the monster itself is insubstantial while this effect lasts. **Mockery of Life** allows it to control a dead creature.
-It hits automatically (the target is dead!), and makes the creature regain 20 HP and become dominate.
+It hits automatically (the target is dead!), and makes the creature regain 20 HP and become dominated.
 This lasts until the end of the encounter or until the creature drops to 0 HP again.
 Both abilities recharge whenever the monster is not dominating a target with either of them.

 The glutton also has a simpler ability named **Mind Rend**, a ranged attack that deals psychic damage and slides the target 1 square.
 Its main advantage is that